 It is no secret that Jonathan Edwards has shaped you, Pastor John, in profound ways, as we heard earlier in the week, back in episode #554.
 Andy writes in to ask this: “Pastor John, if you could ask Jonathan Edwards one question, what would you ask him?”

-I would not ask Edwards anything about theology, not because it isn’t important.
-It has been the most important source of inspiration and insight for me outside of the Bible.
+I would not ask Edwards anything about theology — not because it isn’t important; it has been the most important source of inspiration and insight for me outside of the Bible.
 More than anybody, Edwards is at the top of that list.
-The reason I wouldn’t ask him about his theology is that I think he has been so full and so clear on what he thinks theologically, that if he hasn’t written about it, then it is probably not important to him and he doesn’t want to talk about it.
+The reason I wouldn’t ask him about his theology is that I think he has been so full and so clear on what he thinks theologically, that if he hasn’t written about it, then it is probably not important to him, and he doesn’t want to talk about it.
 And if it is not plain there, I doubt that he can improve on it.

-So I am going to put him on the spot big time if I get a chance to meet him.
-And he probably will not answer a bunch of these, just because of the way 18th century people are wired, but I am going to ask him anyway.
+So I am going to put him on the spot big time, if I get a chance to meet him.
+And he probably will not answer a bunch of these, just because of the way eighteenth-century people are wired, but I am going to ask him anyway.

 Mr. Edwards, can you describe any of your own battles with temptation to sin?
 I am thinking about sexual lust and anger and pride.
 What were your battles like?
 How did you mortify these sins?

 Mr. Edwards, did you ever have misgivings about the pattern of your parish ministry, giving so much time to study and writing?
-How did you make those choices in a God-honoring way whether to write and read and study, or whether to visit and evangelize and disciple?
+How did you make those choices in a God-honoring way, whether to write and read and study, or whether to visit and evangelize and disciple?

 Mr. Edwards, would you tell me about some of the sweetest times you enjoyed in communion with God?
 What were they like?
 Were there patterns of devotion that led into those times?
-I know you have written just a little bit in your personal narrative about a horse ride once, but you didn’t say much more after that.
+I know you have written just a little bit in your personal narrative about a horse ride once.
+But you didn’t say much more after that.
 I would love to know what your pattern of devotional life was like.

 Mr. Edwards, what books did you consult most often in your study of the Bible?
 How important was a concordance to you?
 I don’t even know if you had a Greek concordance and a Hebrew concordance.
 Did you?
 Did you use them?
 I am just amazed at how much Scripture you quote on any topic.
-You string 10 texts together and I just wonder how you found them — or are they all in your head?
+You string ten texts together, and I just wonder how you found them — or are they all in your head?